cypress-io/cypress/DEPLOY.md

 - Ensure you have the following permissions set up:
     - An AWS account with permission to create AWS access keys for the Cypress CDN.
-    - Permissions for your npm account to publish the `cypress` package.
+    - Permissions for your NPM account to publish the `cypress` package.
     - Permissions to modify environment variables for `cypress` on CircleCI and AppVeyor.
     - Permissions to update releases in ZenHub.